SKILLS IN DEMAND SUBCLASS 482 VISA

 • up to 5 years if you are a Hong Kong passport holder

-Employers can sponsor a foreign worker with the subclass 482 visa through 3 different methods:
+Employers can sponsor a foreign worker with the subclass 482 visa through 3 different streams:

 1) Specialist Skills stream